AniBoppana/loan-approval/README.md

 ## U.S. Mortgage Loan Approval:
-# An end-to-end project analyzing loan approval patterns across the U.S. using Python, SQL, Power BI, and Git.
+# An end-to-end project analyzing loan approval patterns across the U.S. using Python, SQL, Power BI, and Github.

 # Goals:
 - Build an organized star schema as the structure for this dataset